hallard/R-Divider-Breakout/README.md

 This board can fit on Adafruit [ADS1115][5] or [ADS1015][6]
 <img src="https://raw.githubusercontent.com/hallard/R-Divider-Breakout/master/pictures/ads1115.png" alt="ADS1115">

+**In this case take care to just connect A0..A3 and GND to Adafruit board when stacking** other Adafruit board pins are used for input on my breakout.

 **Waiting Boards from PCBs.io and OSHPark, I did not fully tested them yet, I will update ASAP.
 Use at your own risks**

 Detailed Description